 True Stoppings (True Cessations)

-All Tibetan traditions assert that true stoppings (’gog-bden) are non-implicative negation phenomena imputed on the mental continuum of an arya.
+All Tibetan traditions assert that true stoppings (’gog-bden) are non-implicative negation phenomena that are imputation phenomena on the basis of the mental continuum of an arya.
 They are static phenomena that do not arise from causes and conditions.
-Their acquirement (thob-pa) arises dependently on causes and conditions, but the true stoppings themselves are merely states of being parted forever (bral-ba).
+Their acquisition (thob-pa) arises dependently on causes and conditions, but the true stoppings themselves are merely states of being parted forever (bral-ba).

 Mind as a Buddha-Nature Trait

 [a] Mind (mental activity) is a nonstatic phenomenon in the sense that it changes from moment to moment because it takes a different cognitive object from moment to moment.